My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 - The CPU utilization of your instance reached close to 100% and the instance didn’t have enough compute capacity left for the kernel to run.

-- The root device is 100% full and the instance became stuck while booting.
+- The root device is 100% full and is preventing other processes from completing or beginning.

 - The processes running on the instance used all its memory, preventing the kernel from running.

 View the instance's CloudWatch metrics.
 If the CPU utilization is at or near 100%, use the following options to troubleshoot:

 - Reboot your instance to return it to a healthy status.